 For many years I have been involved in the art world, in particular silk painting.
 With fellow silk-painter Jan Janas, I founded Silk Painters International (SPIN), a non-profit organization to promote this art form.

-In collaboration with Jan Janas, a master silk artist, I co-authored three books: The Complete Book of Silk Painting, Creative Silk Painting and The Best of Silk Painting, published by North Light.
-Jan and I are currently working on our fourth silk painting book The Fine Art of Painting on Silk (to be published by Schiffer Publishing, Atglen, PA).
+In collaboration with Jan Janas, a master silk artist, I co-authored four books: The Complete Book of Silk Painting, Creative Silk Painting and The Best of Silk Painting, published by North Light.
+Jan and I have now completed our fourth silk painting book, The Fine Art of Painting on Silk (published by Schiffer Publishing, Atglen, PA).
+See flyer for details.

 As a silk artist I now produce wall hangings and silk scarves.
 My sense of color and texture is what informs my silk art.